 We thank both reviewers for their helpful suggestions to improve the JuPOETs manuscript.

 However, in both cases we’re very concerned there was some confusion as to the category of this paper.
 This manuscript was submitted as a software note that described the JuPOETs approach and two distinct example applications of JuPOETs.
-It was NOT intended to be a full research paper that exhaustively analyzed each application, or deeply explored the algorithmic aspects of JuPOETs versus other approaches.
+It was not intended to be a full research paper that exhaustively analyzed each application, or deeply explored the algorithmic aspects of JuPOETs versus other approaches.
 Reviewer #2 comments clearly demonstrated this confusion “… Yet, I do not think the new software version adds enough technical improvements to deserve a full paper.
 I would see it as a short note.”.

-We agree!
 Again, this manuscript was submitted as a software note.
 We believe it was entered as such in the manuscript submission system.
-Thus, we feel the reviewers technical comments were unfair given the classification of the manuscript.
+Thus, we feel the reviewers’ technical comments were unwarranted given the classification of the manuscript.
 Nevertheless, we’ve addressed the reviewer comments below.
 Our response is indented below each comment (and shown in red).
 In addition, new references added to the manuscript have been listed.
 Lastly, new text added to the manuscript (or text that has been modified) is highlighted in the manuscript where applicable.

 Toward this confusion, we have globally replaced the phrase “… In this study, …” with “… In this software note,…” to better orient the readers (and reviewers) that this manuscript is not a full length research paper, but instead is a software note.